A collection of integrals, products and series: Introduction

 \section{Introduction}

-This work presents definite integrals, products and series involving special functions and fundamental constants.
+Tables of integrals, products and series are currently found in well known literature.
+Books by Bierens de Haan, Fritz Oberhettinger, Eldon Hansen, Gradshteyn and Ryzhik to name a few have an exhaustive listing of these types of formulae.
+These books are listed in the reference section of this work for interested readers to peruse.\\\\ The aim of this work is to add to present literature by providing new definite integrals, products and series involving special functions and fundamental constants.
 Definite integrals of special functions may have closed-form solutions or require numerical methods for evaluation and have particular uses in mathematical physics or some other branch of mathematics.
 Products involving special functions often arise in mathematical expressions and are encountered in various branches of mathematics, physics, and engineering.
 Different special functions have different properties, and their products may exhibit unique characteristics.
 Series involving special functions often involve expressing a function as a series expansion, where an infinite sum of terms contributes to the overall behaviour of the function.
-Special functions have different series representations, and these representations are useful for various purposes, including solving differential equations, understanding the behaviour of functions, and numerical computations.\\\\
+Special functions have different series representations, and these representations are useful for various purposes, including solving differential equations, understanding the behaviour of functions, and numerical computations.
+The plots in this work were rendered using Mathematica software by Wolfram.
+The formulae in this work were numerically verified using Mathematica by Wolfram.\\\\